lmigueldf/doc/api/ui/widget/toast.md

 		 * `images {object} = {}` ---What does your toast look like?
 Only define what you need.
 		 * `debug {boolean} = false` ---If true, your toast gets a red background.

 You can make a `Toast` with any of the following values for `position`: 'top', 'topright', 'bottomright', 'bottom', 'bottomleft', 'topleft'.
-These are also the keys of the `image` object.
+These are also the keys of the `images` object.

 ~~~
 import ui.widget.Toast as Toast;